Britain Gives Russia 'Until Midnight' To Explain Use Of Nerve Gas

 The nerve agent is part of a group of lethal materials whose name, Novichok, means "newcomer. " They were developed at the end of the Cold War.

-"As far as I know, I don't know anybody who knows how to make it except these guys in Russia," Dan Kaszeta, a chemical weapons expert with Strongpoint Security in London told Brumfiel.
+"As far as I know, I don't know anybody who knows how to make it except these guys in Russia," Dan Kaszeta, a chemical weapons expert with Strongpoint Security in London, told Brumfiel.
 "They've been a deep, dark secret."

-Discussing the nerve agent's use in Britain, Johnson said, according to a transcript of a BBC interview that was posted on the government's website:
+Johnson discussed the nerve agent's use in Britain in this transcript of a BBC interview that was posted on the government's website:

 "It is very important that people understand the gravity of what has happened and the outrage that the British government feels about the use of nerve agents, use of chemical weapons, against innocent members of the public, against an innocent police officer, on UK soil.
 We will make sure that our response is, as I told the House last week, commensurate but robust."